bgopi23/tp/docs/UserGuide.md

 > Executing the command `note 1 /edit` will replace the contents of the command box with `note 1 Wants to gain muscle`.
 <hr>

-### Adding or overriding exercise(s) of clients : `fitadd`
+### Adding or overwriting exercise(s) of clients : `fitadd`

 Format: `fitadd INDEX n/EXERCISE_NAME [s/SETS] [r/REPS] [b/BREAK_BETWEEN_SETS_IN_SECONDS]`

-* Adds the specified exercise(s) to the client specified by `INDEX`.
+* Adds or overwrites the specified exercise of the client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
-* If an exercise with same name already exists for the client, the old exercise will be overwritten with the newly supplied field values, or a default set of values (sets: 1, reps: 1, break: 0) if not supplied.

 Alternatively, you can use any one of the supported prefixes to quickly add a predefined set of related exercises to the specified client.